mrgian/felix/README.md

 ## Description

-Felix is my attempt at writing an x86 operating system.
+Felix is an experimental operating system for the Intel IA-32 architecture (x86).

 It's **written completely from scratch** in Rust and doesn't use any external dependencies.